BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Create a Security Group
 -----------------------
-Use the following awscli command to create a new Security Group.
+Use the following awscli command to create a new Security Group in the VPC named "Int2Public" with a description.

 **NOTE** We'll be reusing the environment variables created in the previous exercise